bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Better wrapping with *breakindent*
 ----------------------------------
 The relatively new **breakindent** indent option is the *best* way to wrap long code lines.
-When set long lines will wrap *with* a indentation thus preserving the clean indented look of code.
+When set, long lines will wrap *with* an indentation thus preserving the clean indented look of code.

 Note, a very modern version of Vim (and Neovim) will be required.
 All the more reason to upgrade!